by Natalie Winter

 What Paganism Is

-Some Paths are truly ancient and have continued unbroken for 1000 years or more (examples include the Irish Pagan tradition, which descended ultimately from Celtic Paganism, continued unbroken in many parts of Ireland through the Burning Times, and which is now enjoying a new period of growth with the declining dominance of Christianity; also the Romani Pagan tradition that I follow, which evolved out of the Hindu faith that my ancestors brought with them from India some 1400 years ago into something uniquely Romani because of our experiences as a marginalised, nomadic people); others are basically reconstructionist, and are based on attempts to reconstruct old beliefs as faithfully as possible from what is known historically, and still others are syncretic, combining influences from many traditions and often with more modern ideas as well on freedom, morality and the environment.
+Some Paths are truly ancient and have continued unbroken for 1000 years or more (examples include the Irish Pagan tradition, which descended ultimately from Celtic Paganism, continued unbroken in many parts of Ireland through the Burning Times, and which is now enjoying a new period of growth with the declining dominance of Christianity; also the Romani Pagan tradition that I follow, which evolved out of the mixed Hindu and Animist faith that my ancestors brought with them from India some 1400 years ago into something uniquely Romani because of our experiences as a marginalised, nomadic people); others are basically reconstructionist, and are based on attempts to reconstruct old beliefs as faithfully as possible from what is known historically, and still others are syncretic, combining influences from many traditions and often with more modern ideas as well on freedom, morality and the environment.
 There has been a massive upsurge in the diversity and visibility of Paganism since the mid 20th century, with the decline of dominance of Christianity and people increasingly feeling alienated from capitalist-materialist society and feeling a need to reconnect with something deeper and more spiritual.

 A key difference between Pagan faiths and many others is the concept of immanent deity: to Pagans, the Deities are not some unreachable, intangible and judgmental entities in some far-off 'heaven'; instead, they are immanent in Nature, that is to say they are part and parcel of the Universe, the Earth, its life and ourselves, and we are part of them, they are all around us and very much a tangible part of everyday life.
 Although Pagans generally do believe in a non-material or spirit world, it is not considered to be remote from the everyday material world but instead to be directly in contact with it, overlapping with it, and strongly influencing it.